armoucar-neon/fraud-intel/README.md

 ## Usage

+Ensure your OpenAI API key is set in `.env` before running.

 Each module can be run independently with `uv run` and supports two modes:

 - **demo**: Run on a single example with detailed output